TDiblik/tomasdiblik.cz/README.md

 - Take different pictures of myself, as those used are 2-3 years old.
 - Go through all images and make them smaller in size (everything to a webp format?)
 - Generate SEO metadata
-- Minify output files (since source code is available on github)
 - Customize 404 page with some kind of game/animation or anything interesting
   - Idea: Some kind of fun fact list about this website, for example: Publish date, Number of lines of code,...
 - Add some kind of table of contents to every blog post